CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/simulation_cell.rst

 Note that the :guilabel:`Line width` and :guilabel:`Line color` settings control how the cell appears in :ref:`rendered images <usage.rendering>` of the scene.
-In the :ref:`interactive viewports <usage.viewports>` of OVITO, the cell is always rendered as a white (or black) wireframe model.
+In the :ref:`interactive viewports <usage.viewports>` of OVITO, the cell is always rendered as a white wireframe model.

 .. seealso::